Get Started with Catalyst Center

 • Mozilla Firefox: Click Accept the Risk and Continue.

-After the Catalyst Center login window opens, do one of these configuration wizard completion tasks and then click Log In:
+1. After the Catalyst Center login window opens, do one of these configuration wizard completion tasks:

-• With Maglev configuration wizard completion and selection of the Start configuration in advanced mode option, enter the admin username (admin) and password that you configured for your Catalyst Center appliance.
+• With Maglev configuration wizard completion and selection of the Start configuration of DNAC in advanced mode option, enter the admin username (admin) and password that you configured for your Catalyst Center appliance.

-• With Install configuration wizard completion, enter the admin username (admin) and paste the password (P@ssword9) that you copied from the wizard's final window.
+• With Install configuration wizard completion, enter the admin username (admin) and paste the password (P@ssword9) that you copied from the last wizard window.

 • With Advanced Install configuration wizard completion, enter the admin username (admin) and password that you set when you configured your Catalyst Center appliance.